 If you’re like a lot of contracting professionals, chances are you’ve been getting more questions about tankless water heaters these days.

-“It’s a conversation we have now on a daily basis,” says Ryan Williams, general manager of 128 Plumbing, Heating, Cooling & Electric, in Wakefield, Massachusetts.
+“It’s a conversation we have now on a daily basis,” explains Ryan Williams, general manager of 128 Plumbing, Heating, Cooling & Electric, in Wakefield, Massachusetts.
 As customers have become more energy- and resource-conscious, he says, tankless water heater installs have gone from an infrequent occasion to a full-time offering.

 And yet, even as tankless water heaters have become more prevalent, determining the right configuration for a client’s home isn’t always straightforward.
 Large, high-efficiency propane tankless water heaters on the market today can suffice for a family of four.
-But in some cases, installing two smaller units working in tandem may be the better—albeit more expensive—solution.
+However, in some cases, installing two smaller units working in tandem may be the better—albeit more expensive—solution.

-“For the average home with two-and-a-half baths, one large unit is probably enough,” Williams says.
+“For the average home with two-and-a-half baths, one large unit is probably enough,” Williams claims.
 “On the other hand, for those dozen days a year when it’s below zero outside, two units might be better to make sure your kids can still take a hot shower.”